 The assessment team, made up of members of the Standing Committee for Cantors and leading cantors from across the country, will assist in this process by providing written feedback to each candidate.

-If a group from a particular parish want to apply and make tapes for the Basic Cantor Certificate, it would be easy to plan one or two days for everyone to make the recording.
+It is recommended that the candidate assemble a small quorum of people to act as a kind of congregation for the taping.
+One suggestion is to have the choir assemble prior to their rehearsal so this can be completed.
+This will add to comfort of the candidate and facilitate a better sense of your communication skills.
+If several cantors from a particular parish want to apply and make recordings for the Basic Cantor Certificate, it is easier to plan one or two days for everyone to make the recordings.
 This makes it easier to coordinate accompanists, video recorders and proctors and the cantors can serve as the congregation for each other.
 Diocesan directors could also encourage cantors by making taping days available.

-Self Assessment Tips to Help You Prepare (pdf file)
+Self-Assessment Tips to Help You Prepare (pdf file)

 These tips are designed to help you assess your skills as you prepare for the Basic Cantor Certificate.
 We encourage you to seek outside assistance to help you assess.

-Ten FAQs (pdf file)
+FAQs (pdf file)